-- 1. Create and start the WebSphere MQ queue manager channels that are required to connect WebSphere Event Broker components (brokers, User Name Servers, and Configuration Manager).
-This allows components in your broker domain that are supported by different queue managers to exchange messages and communicate effectively.
-Refer to "Connecting components" on page 153 - 2.
-Add the broker to the broker domain. - To add the broker using the workbench, see "Adding a broker to a broker domain" on page 175. - To add the broker using the Configuration Manager Proxy Java API, see Creating domain objects using the Configuration Manager Proxy
+- 1. Create any other components that you need. - 2.
+Create a WebSphere MQ infrastructure to connect the components together - 3.
+Add the broker to the broker domain: - To add the broker using the workbench, see "Adding a broker to a broker domain" on page 173. - To add the broker using the Configuration Manager Proxy Java API, see Creating domain objects using the Configuration Manager Proxy